fnazifa/datasciencecoursera/The Data Scientist’s Toolbox.md

 Q.2) What is the most important thing in Data Science?

-    a) Using the right software.
+    * Using the right software.
-    b) The data.
+    * The data.
-    c) The question you are trying to answer.
-(RIGHT)
+    * **The question you are trying to answer.**
-    d) Statistical inference.
+    * Statistical inference.

 Q.3) If the goal of a study was to relate Martha Stewart Living Subscribers to Our Site's Users based on the number of people that lived in each region of the US, what would be the potential problem?

-    a) There would be confounding because the number of people that live in an area is related to both Martha Stewart Living Subscribers and Our Site's Users.
-(RIGHT)
+    * **There would be confounding because the number of people that live in an area is related to both Martha Stewart Living Subscribers and Our Site's Users.**
-    b) We would be performing inference on the relationship between Martha Stewart Living Subscribers and Our Site's Users.
+    * We would be performing inference on the relationship between Martha Stewart Living Subscribers and Our Site's Users.
-    c) We wouldn't be able to estimate the variability in Martha Stewart Living Subscribers.
+    * We wouldn't be able to estimate the variability in Martha Stewart Living Subscribers.
-    d) We couldn't be sure whether subscribing to Martha Steward Living causes people to be Users of Our Site or the other way around.
+    * We couldn't be sure whether subscribing to Martha Steward Living causes people to be Users of Our Site or the other way around.

 Q.4) What is an experimental design tool that can be used to address variables that may be confounders at the design phase of an experiment?

-    a) Taking a convenience sample.
+    * Taking a convenience sample.
-    b) Fixing variables.
-(RIGHT)
+    * **Fixing variables.**
-    c) Using regression models.
+    * Using regression models.
-    d) Only using non-confounding variables.
+    * Only using non-confounding variables.
-    e) Data cleaning.
+    * Data cleaning.
-    f) Using all the data you have access too.
+    * Using all the data you have access too.
-    g) Using data from a database.
+    * Using data from a database.

 Q.5) What is the reason behind the explosion of interest in big data?

-    a) There have been massive improvements in machine learning algorithms.
+    * There have been massive improvements in machine learning algorithms.
-    b) Technologies like Hadoop and Map Reduce started the big data era.
+    * Technologies like Hadoop and Map Reduce started the big data era.
-    c) There have been massive improvements in statistical analysis techniques.
+    * There have been massive improvements in statistical analysis techniques.
-    d) The price and difficulty of collecting and storing data has dramatically dropped.
-(RIGHT)
+    * The price and difficulty of collecting and storing data has dramatically dropped.**
-    e) We recently discovered ways to use data to make predictions.
+    * **We recently discovered ways to use data to make predictions.
-    f) We recently discovered ways to use data to answer scientific and business questions.
+    * We recently discovered ways to use data to answer scientific and business questions.
-    g) We have better experimental design now than previously.
+    * We have better experimental design now than previously.